PabloSGN/TuMags_Reduction_Pipeline/README.md

 | 4    | 517  | 3  | Vectorial  |
 | 5.02    | 525.02   | 3  | Vectorial  |
 | 5.06    | 525.06  | 3  | Vectorial  |

+<ins>Calibration obsering modes:</ins>

+Calibration observing modes are more flexible than science observing modes nd can be confugured to match the observations.
+For a detailed description of each calibration OM see [Calibration OMs guide](Documents/Calibration_oms_guide.md)

 ### Observation Counters